-The finding of the present study is also in agreement with that of Barnett and Hyde [2], who posited that the benefits of engaging in multiple roles can outweigh the strain that individuals may experience.
-This present research finding is also consistent with similar research conducted in Ghana by Maclean, Glynn and Ansara [5].
-They came out with the findings that people combining paid work with family roles experience better psychological wellbeing because of the augmentation of the individual's power, prestige, resources and emotional gratification.
+Again, Barnett and Hyde [2] posited that the benefits of engaging in multiple roles can outweigh the strain that individuals may experience.
+People combining paid work with family roles experience better psychological well-being because of the augmentation of the individual's power, prestige, resources, and emotional gratification [5].
 Therefore, multiple roles are not detrimental on an individual's psychological wellbeing.
-The finding of this study is congruent with the findings of Adelmann [19], who reported that a number of social roles occupied was positively related to life satisfaction and self-efficacy, and negatively related to depression among both men and women.
-The finding of this study and that of previously cited studies all gives the indication that, even though multiple roles may be overwhelming for the working woman, the advantages of fulfilling these roles outweighs the disadvantages.
-This is because multiple roles enable the individual gain control over their environment, get a high sense of wellbeing, become useful and attain a greater height in life.
-It must however be emphasized that the wrong combination of these roles, the unfavourable job conditions and other external factors if not handled well creates the impression that multiple roles are detrimental to a person's psychological wellbeing.
+Adelmann [19] reported that a number of social roles occupied were positively related to life satisfaction and self-efficacy, and negatively related to depression among both men and women.
+The current and previously cited studies give the indication that, even though multiple roles may be overwhelming for the working woman, the advantages of fulfilling these roles outweighs the disadvantages.
+This is because multiple roles enable the individual to gain control over their environment, get a high sense of wellbeing, become useful and attain a greater height in life.
+It must, however, be emphasized that the wrong combination of these roles, unfavourable job conditions, and other external factors if not handled well creates the impression that multiple roles are detrimental to a person's psychological wellbeing.